danmysak/reling/README.md

 ### `read`

 If enabled, the content will be read aloud.
+You can stop the reading at any time by pressing `Ctrl + C`.

 ### `model`, `tts-model` & `api-key`